geneontology/geneontology.github.io/_docs/go-consortium-contributors-list.md

 The Gene Ontology Consortium (GOC) integrates resources from a variety of research groups, from model organisms to protein databases to the biological research communities actively involved in the development and implementation of the Gene Ontology.
 Below is a list of our collaborators.

-## Current GO Consortium Contributing Groups
+## Current GO Consortium contributing groups

 | Name 	| Description |	Funding |	Contact |
 |-------|-------------|---------|---------|